The Future of Marketing Analytics

 The digital revolution today has brought disruption.
 Marketers have to think smart – and fast.
 Combined with the increasing and always-changing consumer expectations, decisions have to be made accurately and quickly.

-New technology such as Internet of Things (IoT) have brought forth new media mix that marketers can leverage to communicate to consumers.
-This is a good thing, since there are significantly more touch points across a more diverse media landscape, giving marketers complete free range on which channels they choose for their marketing strategy.
+New technology such as the Internet of Things (IoT) has brought forth new media mix that marketers can leverage to communicate to consumers.
+This is a good thing, since there are significantly more touchpoints across a more diverse media landscape, giving marketers complete free range on which channels they choose for their marketing strategy.

-Traditional marketing dashboards give insights on what has happened.
-In turn, predictive analytics uses machine learning algorithm to identify market trends before they emerge.
+Traditional marketing dashboards give insights into what has happened.
+In turn, predictive analytics uses machine learning algorithms to identify market trends before they emerge.
 This is called a recommender system.

 How is it done?
-Consumer interaction data (e.g. in social media, in-store or website) is analysed using machine learning algorithm and used to build consumer profile(s).
-The system will then automatically calculate which strategies are best to implement for said profile(s).
+Consumer interaction data (e.g. in social media, in-store, or website) is analyzed using machine learning algorithms and the data is used to build consumer profiles.
+The system will then automatically calculate which strategies are best to implement for said profiles.
 Rich insights like these will help marketers channel their resources and plan campaigns in the right direction.

-Aside from user-behaviour, AI algorithms can suggest ROI-enhancing recommendations based on historical data.
-Marketing strategies can now be more succinct, increasing the chance of hitting the bullseye on first try.
+Aside from user-behavior, AI algorithms can suggest ROI-enhancing recommendations based on historical data.
+Marketing strategies can now be more succinct, increasing the chance of hitting the bullseye on the first try.

-Anomalies in data pattern can also be detected quickly, allowing for fast corrective action.
+Anomalies in data patterns can also be detected quickly, allowing for fast corrective action.

 No need to view graphs or charts on your devices, simply ask your assistant for data and recommendations on the go.
 How cool!

-AI and machine learning are no longer buzzwords – it is the future!
-What do you think will be the next big thing in Marketing Analytics?
+AI and machine learning are no longer buzzwords – they are the future!
+What do you think will be the next big thing in marketing analytics?
 Comment below!